Skip to main content

 Account holders

 Individual (natural person) or legal entity (legal person) who owns and is responsible for the funds in a Swan account.
+Account holders must be located in a country where Swan offers accounts, as listed on the country coverage page.

 Account holders can be individuals or companies (considered legal entities), and account holders can have as many Swan accounts as they need.
 In order for funds to be stored in a Swan account, they must be associated with an account holder.